O11WL1D/16_bit_computer/README.md

+10/9/2022

+Got all three displays working, input module has come along ways now.
+I still need to fully implement input channel routing, but
+I have got circuitry to make display zero route the first input signal(input set reg) to display 0 when selected.

+I may work on this module a little more before alternating to the alu, I plan on alternating between the inmod and other modules in the computer.

 10/8/2022

 will upload journal and other paper documents for this project soon, I have switched to a digitial notetaking system and as a result